The Human Truth Foundation

 q=165.

-Canada ranks 10th-worst in the world regarding energy to GDP efficiency (amongst the worst in The Americas).
+Canada is 10th-worst in the world when it comes to energy to GDP efficiency (one of the highest in The Americas).

 GDP per unit of energy consumption is often called 'Energy Intensity'.
 It's how efficient countries are at producing GDP in terms of primary energy use.
 It represents primary energy consumption using the substitution method, per unit of gross domestic product (GDP).
 A lower value means that less energy was used to maintain the country's GDP.